Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- The Orioles' 4.01 team ERA ranks 10th among all league pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.

+- Orioles pitchers combine to give up 159 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.